Father of the Bride (album): Accolades and honors

 At the 62nd Annual Grammy Awards, Father of the Bride was awarded Best Alternative Music Album.
 The album was also the group's first to be nominated for Album of the Year, while "Harmony Hall" was nominated for Best Rock Song.

 The album appeared on multiple 2019 year-end lists.
 At Album of the Year, a website which creates an aggregate of music critic's year-end lists, Father of the Bride was listed at rank 11 for 2019.
 Entertainment Weekly and Thrillist named it the best album of the year, while Vulture, The Observers Kitty Empire, Us Weekly, British GQ and Stereogum listed it in their top five.
-The Los Angeles Times, Slant, BrooklynVegan, Rolling Stone, Consequence of Sound and Slate included the album in their top ten, while it was listed among the top 25 by Billboard, NME, The Guardian, Flood, The Atlantic, Paste, GQ and Pitchfork.
+The Los Angeles Times, Slant, BrooklynVegan, Rolling Stone, Consequence of Sound and Slate included the album in their top ten, while it was listed among the top 25 by Billboard, NME, The Guardian, Flood Magazine, The Atlantic, Paste, GQ and Pitchfork.
 Other publications that included Father of the Bride in their year-end lists include Complex, Uncut, Uproxx, Mojo, and AllMusic.

 The album was also included in decade-end lists for the 2010s by BrooklynVegan (35), Stereogum (84) and Rolling Stone (92).